A Look Inside the Doghouse, Brewdog’s New Brewery Hotel

 The Overworks is separate from Brewdog’s other brewing facilities on-site.
 If you’ve ever taken a brewery tour and were expecting to see the same stainless steel tanks and bustle of staff, be forewarned, that’s not what you’ll find here.

 Instead, your room overlooks wooden barrels quietly fermenting Brewdog’s sour beers.
-The barrels do make for some nice photo ops, and you’ll appreciate the distance from the rest of the brewing facilities when you’re trying to sleep in (and I have to assume this setup is significantly easier to pass by the health department).
+The barrels do make for some nice photo ops, and you’ll appreciate the distance from the rest of the brewing facilities when you’re trying to sleep in (also I have to assume this setup is significantly easier to pass by the health department).

 The bathroom was spacious and clean, and the much anticipated shower beer fridge was stocked with Brewdog beers.
 Granted, it’s not actually in the shower, but you won’t have to reach far to grab a beer should the mood strike mid-shower.